 Households will benefit from smarter consumer electronics as more and more users engage with the smart home concept.

 The IoT will reform industries like healthcare.
 You will no longer need to visit the doctor every time you feel sick.
 He will be able to monitor your condition and prescribe medication if you need one.
-In transportation, smart sensors can decrease the number of crashes, predict the best routes, and drastically lower the cost of travelling.
+In transportation, smart sensors can decrease the number of crashes, predict the best routes, and drastically lower the cost of traveling.

 Most of this is already happening and is part of the top 2019 IoT trends.